 I refer to the UK children’s novelty song of that name, and in particular to the eponymous pachyderm who was celebrated in the oft-repeated chorus for going off with a trumpety-trump, trump, trump, TRUMP!
 “Trump” apparently is a sound elephants make.

 And like any other annoying refrain stuck in one’s head, it’s a word currently hard to ignore.
 So reluctantly I must face it—the capitalized version that is—before we send in the clowns and say goodbye to the circus that is becoming politics in America.

 Not that politics was much different when Oscar Wilde arrived here in 1882.

 The president then was a bewhiskered man of elegant tastes: one Chester A. Arthur, who was famous for not much other than being enjoined to make this prescient plea:

 “I may be President of the United States, but my private life is nobody’s damn business.”

-Good advice for many a president you might think.
+Good advice for many another president you might think.

 Unfortunately, we cannot adhere to this politically-correct view of privacy if we are to find a Wildean link to the 45th President.

 This is because the only similarity Messrs.
 Wilde and Trump have with politics is the unfamiliarity they have with politics, and so, paradoxically, we’d have nothing to talk about.
 Besides, it is only by invading the wildlife of the trumped-up President and our Jumbo-rival that we find some common monkey business.

-From Oscar Wilde to Donald Trump, scandals involving the rhythms of the jungle sometimes require a safari into some impenetrable places.
+From Oscar Wilde to Donald Trump, there have been many scandals involving the rhythms of the jungle, which often require a safari into some impenetrable places.
 And before I start a stampede away from this missive, let me reassure you that for our limited purposes, we shall not venture much further than the superficial act of kissing.